logisim-evolution/logisim-evolution/docs/style.md

 ```

 Alternatively, you may disable specific hooks only by using a `SKIP` environment variable, that is holds a comma separated
-list of hook IDs to be ommited:
+list of hook IDs to be omitted:

 $ SKIP=checkstyle-jar git commit -a -m "Some changes"